dmpichugin/dmpichugin/README.md

 ### Hi there 👋

 My name is Dmitry Pichugin.
-I’m currently working on delivery map at [@ozontech](https://github.com/ozontech) in checkout team.

-My path: checkout(2019 - 2020) -> geoservices(2020 - 2023) -> checkout (2023 - current time)

 ❤️ Go, Java and Typescript, Unit tests and metrics